 The details for the combined project can be found here.

 In the first phase of the research, co-investigators David Levinson and Kathleen Harder of the University of Minnesota sought to measure the route choices drivers made in a real-world setting.
-Instead of just having people fill out a survey about whether they would choose to take major roads or the freeway to work, this study ambitiously placed GPS units in the cars of...Read more
+Instead of just having people fill out a survey about whether they would choose to take major roads or the freeway to work, this study ambitiously placed GPS...Read more

 Graduate student researcher Alex Bigazzi, of Portland State University, will present his work in Vietnam next week.